broninx/rsc_iota_imp/contracts/token_transfer/README.md

 - **IOTA**: Generic tokens are application-specific assets built on top of IOTA, leveraging its infrastructure but operating through higher-layer modules without affecting core network mechanics.
 In the IOTA framework, custom tokens and native tokens are managed in two distinct modules: the [coin module](https://docs.iota.org/references/framework/iota-framework/coin) handles custom tokens, while the [iota module](https://docs.iota.org/references/framework/testnet/iota-framework/iota) is responsible for native tokens.
 - **SUI**:  Sui shares similarities with Aptos in how they manage generic tokens, but key differences arise from Sui’s object-centric model and unique programming paradigm.
 Also in SUI, like native token, generic tokens are menaged with the [coin module](https://docs.sui.io/references/framework/sui/coin).

-Notably, IOTA (due to its receiver-centric design) and SUI (which shares similarities with IOTA in this regard) restrict contract owners from predefining token balances during deployment, requiring such configurations to occur after contract creation.
-In contrast,Aptos maintains a coherent, streamlined approach by enabling precise token balance allocation directly at deployment time, aligning with its design specifications.